OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 ### Protecting Keys in Transport

-When keys need to be transported from one device to another, or from the app to a backend, make sure that proper key protection is in place, by means of an transport keypair or another mechanism.
+When keys need to be transported from one device to another, or from the app to a backend, make sure that proper key protection is in place, by means of a transport keypair or another mechanism.
 Often, keys are shared with obfuscation methods which can be easily reversed.
 Instead, make sure asymmetric cryptography or wrapping keys are used.
-For example, we may encrypt key from symmetric encryption with the public key from asymmetric key-pair.
+For example, a symmetric key can be encrypted with the public key from an asymmetric key pair.

 ## Cryptographic APIs on Android and iOS